 Interested in growing your own vegetables and fruits at home?
 If an outdoor garden isn’t possible, or you want a year-round growing season, then hydroponics may be the answer.
+Hydroponics is a way of growing plants that uses water and enriched nutrient solutions instead of using soil.
 However, there are numerous different systems and techniques out there, and you’ll need to make an informed decision about which is right for you.
 One option you’ll discover is called NFT, or the nutrient film technique.
 In this guide, we’ll explore NFT systems, their capabilities, benefits, and what crops you can grow with this type of system.

 What Does NFT Mean?